 Editor's Note: This ordinance superseded former Ch.
 130, Flood Damage Prevention, of the 1987 Code.

-The Legislature of the State of New Jersey has, in N.J.S.A.
-40:48-1 et seq., delegated the responsibility to local governmental units to adopt regulations designed to promote public health, safety and general welfare of its citizenry.
-Therefore, the Mayor and Council of the Township of Bloomfield, New Jersey, does ordain as follows.
+The Legislature of the State of New Jersey has in N.J.S.A. § 40:48-1 et seq., delegated the responsibility to local governmental units to adopt regulations designed to promote public health, safety, and general welfare of its citizenry.
+Therefore, the Township Council of the Township of Bloomfield in Essex County, New Jersey, does ordain as follows.

-The flood hazard areas of Bloomfield are subject to periodic inundation which results in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief and impairment of the tax base, all of which adversely affect the public health, safety and general welfare.
+The flood hazard areas of the Township of Bloomfield are subject to periodic inundation which results in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety, and general welfare.

-Ensure that potential buyers are notified that property is in an area of special flood hazard.
+Ensure that potential buyers are notified that property is in an area of special flood hazard; and